bitcoin-dot-org/Bitcoin.org/en/full-node.md

 ControlPort 9051
 CookieAuthentication 1
 CookieAuthFileGroupReadable 1
+DataDirectoryGroupReadable 1
 {% endhighlight %}

 Restart Tor after changing its configuration.
 The user account that runs Bitcoin Core must be able to read Tor's authentication cookie.
-On Debian and Ubuntu systems, this often means adding that user to the `debian-tor` group and then logging out and back in:
+On Debian and Ubuntu systems, the Tor group is often `debian-tor`; on other systems, check the group that owns Tor's authentication cookie:

 {% highlight bash %}
+stat -c '%G' /run/tor/control.authcookie
+{% endhighlight %}

+Add the user that runs Bitcoin Core to that group, then log out and back in before continuing:

+{% highlight bash %}
-sudo usermod -a -G debian-tor <username>
+sudo usermod -a -G <tor-group> <username>
 {% endhighlight %}

 Then add the following settings to your Bitcoin Core configuration file: